 Sneeze Guards are what you would normally see at your favourite local buffet, or the 'ready to eat' chicken wings bar at your local grocer.
-But since recent events around the world, sneeze guards are becoming the normal for every day businesses like retail store check outs, dental office reception, kiosks, banks, and more.
+But since recent events around the world, sneeze guards and plexiglass barriers are becoming the normal for every day businesses like retail store check outs, dental office reception, kiosks, banks, and more.

-So how do you clean Plexiglass?
+So how do you clean Acrylic Plexiglass?

-First, put on a pair of gloves.
+First, put on a pair of safety gloves.